Frequently Asked Questions

 You will receive details 1-2 months prior to your trip if you are registered at that point.
-We will also attempt to call each participant to check-in several weeks prior to the trip.
-Additionally, please you can visit the trips page, select the trip you are registered for and view the Registration and Info Packet linked in the More Information section.
+We will also call each participant to check-in the week of their trip.
+Additionally, you can visit the trips page, select the trip you are registered for, and view the Registration and Info Packet linked in the More Information section.

 Can parents or friends go on overnight trips?

 Parents cannot go on WWO trips.
 This program aims to encourage students to bond with their peers; building new relationships and making friends are objectives for WWO trips.

 What additional costs are associated with WWO trips?

 You may incur the following additional costs:

 - Travel and lodging expenses before and after your trip will need to be covered by the participant.
 This will vary greatly depending on where you are traveling from.

 - Outdoor clothing and footwear, as well as some small personal gear (headlamps, water bottles, bowl, spoon, etc.) may need to be purchased.
 Many people will already own items they can use for their trip and we do have some “loaner clothes” that participants can use on their trips.

 What lodging options are available before/after my trip?